 If you are crafting a slogan to put on the side of your trucks or on the banner of your website, remember that short slogans will stick with all of your potential customers.

 All of the brands we’ve talked about have a very common theme.
 They all deliver high-quality results day-in and day-out.
 McDonald’s creates cheeseburgers and fries that are good enough to keep people coming back over and over again.
 Ford builds cars and trucks that are consistent, reliable, and affordable.
 Everything that Nike puts out uses top-quality materials.

 It’s really not a huge intellectual breakthrough, just a simple principle that far too many people forget: deliver consistent quality, and people will come back for more.
 Can your trucking company be more consistent?
 Could you reduce late deliveries by 10 percent this quarter?
 Could you do it again next quarter?
 Little changes can add up to consistent quality and long-term success.

 If you’re looking to grow your trucking company, consider invoice factoring to provide you with the working capital you need to meet the growing demands of your business.
 Instead of waiting to get paid, factoring pays you same day on your invoices.
 To get started fill out the form below.
-We’ll get you approved for a custom, month-to-month program in just 15 minutes.
+We’ll get you a consultation and quote for a custom, month-to-month program in just 15 minutes.